-Harassment and bullying can lead to illness, absenteeism, an apparent lack of commitment, poor performance and resignation.
+Harassment and bullying can lead to illness, not turning up, an apparent lack of commitment, poor performance and resignation.

 The damage, tension and conflict that harassment and bullying creates, should not be underestimated.
-The result is not just poor morale, but higher labour turnover, reduced productivity, divided teams, poor service and poor product quality.
+The result is not just poor morale, but difficulty in recruiting volunteers and helpers, reduced productivity, divided teams, poor service and poor end results.